Cyclic Vomiting Syndrome and Marijuana Use

 In the Pharmaceuticals literature review, the researchers argue that the similarities between the two problems support the idea that people with CHS are a subset of those with CVS.

 A separate literature review found that despite similar symptoms—including frequent showering and bathing that was previously only connected to CHS—there are differences between CVS and CHS.
 CVS is connected to co-occurring mental health disorders, such as depression, as well as rapid gastric emptying and migraines.
 CHS, on the other hand, is characterized by the symptoms ending when the marijuana use ends.
-Nonetheless, the Pharmaceuticals literature review argues that stopping marijuana use could reduce or stop symptoms of CVS as well.
+Nonetheless, the Pharmaceuticals literature review argues that stopping marijuana use at a luxury marijuana rehab could reduce or stop symptoms of CVS as well.

 We're Here to Help.
 Call Today!866-922-1350